MobilePayDev/MobilePay-Subscriptions/docs/payments.md

 #### <a name="subscription-payments_frequency"></a>Frequency of Payment Requests

- The merchant can send a payment max 32 days prior due date, and at at least 8 days before due date.
+ The merchant can send a payment max 32 days prior due date, and at least 1 day before due date.
 Valid values are 1, 2, 4, 12, 26, 52, 365, 0.
 This means that the daily payment (365) is the most frequent.
-When you are requesting a payment, you need to keep the 8 day rule.
+When you are requesting a payment, you need to keep the 1 day rule.
 The user can have a single pending payment on due date.
 E.g. User can have 3 pending payments but the DueDate of those payments should be different.

 - **Due Date** Payments cannot be created with the same Due Date.
 - **Multiple Recurring payments**  Multiple recurring payment requests can be created within period [32 before Due Date >= Payment Request Date >= 8 before Due Date].